UbiquityRobotics/fiducials/README.md

 If it is `true`, then the vertices are undistorted first.
 This is faster, but less accurate.
 Default `false`.

+**fiducials_are_level** If `true`, it is assumed that all fiducials are level, as would be the case on ceiling mounted fiducials.
+In this case only 3DOF are estimated.
+Default `true`.

 #### Published Topics